concord-consortium/applet-tests/timing/index.md

 This test points out a failure in OS X 10.7 or 10.8, Firefox 21 or 22, Java 1.7.0_25-b15 The test injects an applet on the page, saves a reference to the applet dom object, then calls a method on the applet.
 If the reference to the dom object is saved too soon then sometimes the method call fails.
+There is a [Firefox bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=872969) for this.
+There should be a bug filed on Java's issue tracker to keep the momentum moving on it.

 To run this test, reload the test page multiple times.
 You should see 'fail' in the method call column.
 If you you increase the initialDelay and reload the page the failures should decrease.